Consumer trends in the context of Covid-19

 In the UK, more than 19 million people are cooking more from scratch and 17 million are throwing away less food.
 This data is based on the YouGov and Food Foundation fieldwork from April 2020, conducted in order to analyse the impact of Covid-19 on food behaviors and attitudes.

-According to Accenture Covid-19 Consumer Research, also released in April 2020, the pandemic has led to an increase of consumer concerned about ‘ethical consumption.’
+According to Accenture Covid-19 Consumer Research, also released in April 2020, the pandemic has led to an increase of consumers concerned about ‘ethical consumption.’
 Research of more than 3,000 consumers in 15 countries across five continents found that 64% of respondents are focusing more on limiting food waste, while half are making more health-conscious decisions when grocery shopping and will likely continue to do so going forward.

 Recovery after crisis